The most important questions are the ones you ask yourself.

 5. Do you travel for weddings and have travel costs?

 Is your wedding out of town?
 Are you hiring an out-of-town photographer?
 Always ask for their travel fees and hotel stay requirements.
-Remember that they’re humans too and are taking time to travel to you!
+Remember that they’re humans too and are taking time away from their family to travel to you!

 6. What is your image delivery time?